Hassan-mehsen/Hassan-mehsen/README.md

 <ul align="left">
   <li>
-    🔗 <a href="https://github.com/Hassan-mehsen/CryptoLakehouse" target="_blank"><strong>CryptoLakehouse</strong></a> – A complete end-to-end ELT pipeline that ingests, transforms, and serves cryptocurrency market data.<br>
+    🔗 <a href="https://github.com/Hassan-mehsen/Crypto_Analytics_Platform" target="_blank"><strong>Crypto Analytics Platform</strong></a> – A complete end-to-end ELT pipeline that ingests, transforms, and serves cryptocurrency market data.<br>
-    🚀 Built with Apache Spark, Airflow, Docker, PostgreSQL, and Delta Lake, delivering a modular <strong>Lakehouse architecture</strong> optimized for analytics and machine learning workflows.<br>
+    🚀 Built with Apache Spark, Airflow, Docker, PostgreSQL, and Delta Lake, delivering a modular <strong>modular architecture</strong> optimized for analytics and machine learning workflows.<br>
-    📊 The Lakehouse's data warehouse is connected to Metabase to provide dashboards for <strong>BI teams and analysts</strong>.
+    📊 The Data warehouse is connected to Metabase to provide dashboards for <strong>BI teams and analysts</strong>.
   </li>

   <!-- You can append other projects here like this: